dascentral/nextjs-scaffold/README.md

 #### Storybook

-I have modified Storybook to look for stories within the `/components` folder as opposed to the default `/stories ` folder.
-I prefer to keep stories listed alongside the component counterpart.
+When using Storybook, I prefer to keep stories listed alongisde their component counterpart.
+As a result, the Storybook configuration looks stories within `/components` as opposed to `/stories `.